-All our students follow a key stage or developmentally appropriate thematic curriculum which incorporates the foundation subjects and where suitable, may also link to the core subjects and the national curriculum.
+All our students follow a curriculum stage or developmentally appropriate thematic curriculum which incorporates the foundation subjects and where suitable, may also link to the core subjects and the national curriculum.
 Careful planning and schemes of work ensure that there is a breadth and balance of subjects being taught across the year, including life skills, relationships and sex education, and health education including personal care, health and mental well-being, at a level that is appropriate to the age and developmental stage of the individual.
-Our students are taught basic health and safety by an external accreditor and experience safety in the home such as fire safety and basic first aid.
-Our curriculum is further enriched through specialist provision such as art tutors, sports coaches and careers advisors.
+Our students are taught basic health and safety and experience safety in the home such as fire safety and basic first aid.
+Our curriculum is further enriched through specialist provision such as, sports coaches and careers advisors, Duke of Edinburgh Award and forest school.

-Bright Futures School and College follows the Read, Write Inc Phonics, and Fresh Start programme.
-Bright Futures School and College is a specialist provision for communication and interaction and our staff are highly skilled in utilising a range of communication methods to support students to access the curriculum.
-Examples include intensive interaction, Attention Autism, colourful semantics, Makaton, PECS, objects of reference (OOR), sensory cues and alternative augmentative communication aids such as Speak for Yourself Application on an iPad or equivalent.
+Willow Tree Park follows the Read, Write Inc Phonics, and Fresh Start programme.
+Willow Tree Park is a specialist provision for communication and interaction and our staff are highly skilled in utilising a range of communication methods to support students to access the curriculum.
+Examples include intensive interaction, Attention Autism, colourful semantics, Makaton, PECS, objects of reference (OOR), sensory cues and alternative augmentative communication (AAC) aids such as Speak for Yourself Application on an iPad or equivalent.
 We adopt a total communication approach and commission Shine Therapy Services who assess the speech, language and sensory needs of our students and work with our teachers to develop plans that are bespoke to individual needs.